 Delta Gold Vs Platinum and Reserve Card

 The Platinum Version allows you to earn 20,000 MQMs when you spend $50,000 on the card.
 Since silver elite status requires 25,000 MQMs, that means that a Platinum cardholder need only earn 5,000 more MQMs.
-Delta Reserve Card holders who spend $60,000 a year on the card get 30,000 MQMs which automatically qualifies them for silver status.
+Delta Reserve Card holders who spend $60,000 a year on the card get 30,000 MQMs which qualifies them for silver status.

 Gold, Platinum or Reserve?

-If you fly enough to qualify for elite status, you will already get many benefits of this card like first free baggage and "priority boarding".
+If you fly enough to qualify for elite status, you will already get many benefits of this card like first baggage at no cost and "priority boarding".
 I would say that this card will also suit those who fly Delta just a couple of times a year, fly economy, and do not fly enough to earn elite status.
 Then the perks like first free baggage and priority boarding will be a real benefit.